jverzani/Mustache.jl/docs/src/index.md

 ## Examples

-Following the main [documentation](http://mustache.github.io/mustache.5.html) for `Mustache.js` we have a "typical Mustache template" defined by:
+Following the main [documentation](http://mustache.github.io/mustache.5.html) for `Mustache.js` we have a "typical Mustache template" defined by (along with a bit of an anti-tax sentiment):

 ```@example mustache